- Name

 letter: Surely (as to) the person you have asked for, there is none on the face of this earth today as forgiving, ascetic and pious as him.
 He is the most learned, most wise and the most devoted of people in the matter of worship and striving.
 I think it improper on the part of the Caliph to

-noble Qur’an) Allah does not change the condition of a nation till they change it for themselves (pointing to the fact that
+commit aggression against him.
+(Thereafter he quotes a verse of the noble Qur’an) Allah does not change the condition of a nation till they change it for themselves (pointing to the fact that

 if you do wrong to the Imam, you will meet an evil end).